jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 **Tina** and **Niel** did a step by step explanation on how to use **libFuzzer** and what are its benefits:
 - How to tweak the random data you receive to valid parameters.
 - How to reuse the best input data corpus to write new unit-tests for your application.
 - Why you can use this to detect very subtle changes in your API's behaviour.
-Changes that you would not necessarily wrap with unit-tests.
+Changes that you would not necessarily catch with usual unit-tests.
-- ...
+- A lot more...

 I will have a second watch of their talk as soon as their video is available on the conference's Youtube channel.
 It was a very innovative topic to me!